-Grieving While Leading: The Inner & Outer Expression of Loss in Business
+Grieving While Leading: The Inner and Outer Expression of Loss in Business

 Let's tell the truth.
 Running a business while grieving might be the hardest thing you ever do.